Law: Property law

 The South Sea Bubble by Edward Matthew Ward.
-The South Sea Bubble in 1720, one of the world's first ever speculations and crashes, led to strict regulation on share trading.
+The South Sea Bubble in 1720, one of the world's first-ever speculative bubbles and crashes, led to the strict regulation of share trading.

 Property law governs ownership and possession.
 Real property, sometimes called 'real estate', refers to ownership of land and things attached to it.
 Personal property, refers to everything else; movable objects, such as computers, cars, jewelry or intangible rights, such as stocks and shares.
-A right in rem is a right to a specific piece of property, contrasting to a right in personam which allows compensation for a loss, but not a particular thing back.
-Land law forms the basis for most kinds of property law, and is the most complex.
+A right in rem is a right to a specific piece of property, in contrast to a right in personam, which allows compensation for a loss but not for a particular thing.
+Land law forms the basis for most kinds of property law and is the most complex.
 It concerns mortgages, rental agreements, licences, covenants, easements and the statutory systems for land registration.
-Regulations on the use of personal property fall under intellectual property, company law, trusts and commercial law.
+Regulations on the use of personal property fall under intellectual property, company law, trusts, and commercial law.

-A representative example of property law is the 1722 suit of Armory v Delamirie, applying English law.
-A child was deprived of possession of the gemstones that had been set in piece of jewellery, by the businessperson entrusted to appraise the piece.
-The court articulated that, according to the view of property in common law jurisdictions, the person who can show the best claim to a piece of property, against any contesting party, is the owner.
+A representative example of property law is the 1722 case of Armory v Delamirie, which applied English law.
+A child was deprived of possession of the gemstones that had been set in a piece of jewellery, by the businessperson entrusted to appraise the piece.
+The court held that, under the common law view of property, the person who can show the best claim to a piece of property, against any contesting party, is the owner.
 By contrast, the classic civil law approach to property, propounded by Friedrich Carl von Savigny, is that it is a right good against the world.
-Obligations, like contracts and torts, are conceptualised as rights good between individuals.
+Obligations, such as those arising from contracts and torts, are conceptualised as rights owed by individuals.
 The idea of property raises many further philosophical and political issues.
 Locke argued that our "lives, liberties and estates" are our property because we own our bodies and mix our labour with our surroundings.

-Trusts
+Equity and trusts

 In historical English law, the common law did not permit dividing the ownership from the control of one piece of property—but the law of equity did recognize this through an arrangement known as a trust.
-Trustees control property whereas the beneficial, or equitable, ownership of trust property is held by people known as beneficiaries.
-Trustees owe duties to their beneficiaries to take good care of the entrusted property.
+Trustees control property, whereas the beneficial, or equitable, ownership of trust property is held by people known as beneficiaries.
+Trustees owe their beneficiaries a duty to take good care of the property entrusted to them.
 Another example of a trustee's duty might be to invest property wisely or sell it.
 This is especially the case for pension funds, the most important form of trust, where investors are trustees for people's savings until retirement.
 But trusts can also be set up for charitable purposes.

 Some international norms for the structure and regulation of trusts are set out in the Hague Trust Convention of 1985.

+Corporate law

+Corporate law (also known as company law or enterprise law) is the body of law governing the formation, governance, operation, and dissolution of incorporated entities.
+It regulates the rights and duties of shareholders, directors, officers, and other stakeholders.